Skip to main content

 • Light – Limited access, typically for review/approval tasks.

-• Free – View-only; no editing or workflow privileges.
+• Viewer – View-only; no editing or workflow privileges.

 💡Tip: Assign Light to users who only review/approve; reserve Full for users who truly need creation/configuration features.